Transfer Credit

 Students should make an appointment with their advisor and take the following information:

 Incoming students may be granted credit for college courses taken before their enrollment at Carnegie Mellon, provided the courses descriptions meet requirements.
-If the course was taken in high school, in fulfillment of a high school requirement, however, credit will not be granted.
 First year students should make an appointment with their academic advisor to discuss the transfer credit process.

 Submitting a Transcript to CMU

-Currently enrolled students must have their official transcripts sent to the University Registrar's Office either electronically or through mail to be considered for transfer credit from another accredited institution.
-Unofficial transcripts, screenshots, or personal copies of transcripts are not accepted.
+Incoming first-year and external transfer students starting fall 2026 must have their official transcripts sent to the University Registrar's Office either electronically or by mail to be considered for transfer credit from another accredited institution.
+Unofficial transcripts, screenshots or personal copies of transcripts are not accepted.

 Electronic: Send to transfercredit-transcripts@andrew.cmu.edu